Dates have been set for the next Anne Sullivan Centre (ASC) Advocacy Working Groups.

 The Cork Advocacy Group will meet on Wednesday 21st November from 11am-1pm in Cork Deaf Association Offices on MacCurtain Street, Cork city.

-The Dublin Advocacy Group will meet on Wednesday 12th December from 11am-1pm in the Anne Sullivan Centre on Brewery Road, Co Dublin.
+The Dublin Advocacy Group will meet on Wednesday 12th December (Note: postponed until January) from 11am-1pm in the Anne Sullivan Centre on Brewery Road, Co Dublin.

 The ASC facilitates Advocacy Working Groups in Dublin and Cork which each meet four times per year.
 The overall purpose of the working groups is to provide a platform to guide and co-ordinate our inputs in the design and implementation of strategies to increase resources for those in Ireland who are experiencing deafblindness.